 Several factors are going to impact how much a pool will cost.
 The cost of installation is not only dependent on the size of the pool and features you want, but it will also depend on your land and what various professionals will recommend for the install.
 Here is a list of seven things that come into play when figuring out the cost of an inground pool:

 - Cost of installation, including costs of labor and materials in your area

 - Size of the pool and depth

-- Landscaping or additional costs that will result from installing the pool, and the initial condition of the land where the pool must be built.
-For example, does the land have soil issues, or will a retaining wall need to be built?
+- Landscaping or additional costs that will result from installing the pool and the initial condition of the land where the pool must be built.
+For example, does the land have soil issues?
+Will a retaining wall need to be built?
 This can add thousands of dollars to the cost.

 - Costs for architects, engineers, plumbers, electricians as required* and cost of meeting the requirements for installing a pool with associated permits (for example, meeting bylaw and city building code requirements)